 Enforcement of this chapter will be achieved using procedures set in SCC 14.44.
+When enforcing this statute, the primary obligation for compliance shall primarily be on the party responsible for the act or omission leading to the violation.

 16.32.140 Criminal Offenses